sanguis/sanguis.github.io/_posts/2017-11-14-Mob-Programming-Guilines.md

 > "All the brilliant minds working together on the same thing, at the same time, in the same space, and at the same computer"
 - Woody Zuil (http://mobprogramming.org/)

+This is basically _Strong Style_ Pairing with more then a pair.

 ## Goals

 * Get the task at hand done